evebyrne/5C16/notes/9_autoencoders.md

 a nn that is trained to attempt to copy its input to its output

-take an input and find the features that allow it to be reconstructed most effectively
+'take an input and find the features that allow it to be reconstructed most effectively'

-compression
+'compression'

-self-encoders
+'self-encoders'

 input = x